 "The Axe for the Frozen Sea Inside Us"

-The modern animal rights movement has certainly impacted a range of concerns—such as reducing the use of animals for furs and cosmetics testing, laws against wanton hunting and certain cruelties—but not quite factory farming, which seems a more difficult case.
-This may well be because this industry is tied up with big corporate interests and serves more widely entrenched cultural habits.
+The modern animal rights movement has certainly impacted a range of concerns—such as reducing the use of animals for furs and cosmetics testing, and enforcing laws against wanton hunting and certain cruelties—but not quite factory farming, which seems a more difficult case.
+This may well be because the industry is tied up with big corporate interests and serves more widely entrenched cultural habits.
 Another reason may be that the rights movement has not fostered enough discussion on where animal rights come from.
 What’s needed in my view are not theories of rights or liberty for animals, nor talk of "speciesism" or utilitarian optimization—at least not primarily—but narratives and experiences that reawaken us to a sense of kinship with farm animals, which is the ground upon which we build our obligations to them.
 (I can recommend the documentary film, The Emotional World of Farm Animals, as a place to begin.)
 There is no evidence that farm animals suffer any less than dogs or cats.
 They too are lovable, intelligent, and have individual personalities and social-emotional lives; many of them even bond with humans.
-They too have behaviors that in our pets we describe as fear, elation, loneliness, anxiety, playfulness, etc. More of us rediscovering this may be a prerequisite to bringing greater dignity to their lives and deaths—and in doing so, greater dignity to our own.
+They too have behaviors that in our pets we describe as fear, elation, loneliness, anxiety, playfulness, and so on.
+More of us rediscovering this may be a prerequisite to bringing greater dignity to their lives and deaths—and in doing so, greater dignity to our own.

-Though unlikely, it's possible that even if we really took the time to discover how we treat farm animals, most of us might in good faith still decide to patronize factory-farmed meat.
+It's also possible that even if we really took the time to discover how we treat farm animals, most of us might in good faith still decide to patronize factory-farmed meat.
 We might conclude that the price we make animals pay, and the price we pay in sacrificing part of our humanity, are worth the benefits to us.
 Such honest deliberation would require that we make our meat factories open to the public—give them glass walls, so to speak—even visit them with our kids, so they too can decide for themselves.
 That might be a step towards a clear conscience.
 But meanwhile how terribly dishonorable we look by averting our gaze and choosing ignorance—and in a surreal twist, going sentimental for cows that escape—while callously sponsoring the anguish and pain of billions of our fellow animals.

 (Video: Farm to Fridge)